shilpagopi/ML/Recap/Regularization.md

 L2 regularization encourages weights to be small, but doesn't force them to exactly 0.0.

 * L2 penalizes higher coefficients more than L1
+* L1 corresponds to setting a Laplacean prior on the terms, while L2 corresponds to a Gaussian prior.
 ```
 The only difference between the normal gradient descent and gradient descent regularized,
 is that it finds a converged value of theta as low as possible.
 The starting point of